What is Depreciation Expense?

 When a long-term asset is purchased, it is often capitalized instead of being expensed in the given accounting period it is purchased in.
 This is because the asset will typically be economically useful and generate returns beyond that accounting period, so expensing it in that period would overstate the expense in that period and understate it in all future periods.
 To avoid this, depreciation is used to better match the expense of a long-term asset to the revenue it generates.

 There are different methods used to calculate depreciation, and the type of depreciation accounting used is generally selected to match the nature of the equipment.
 For example, for vehicles that depreciate much faster in the first few years, an accelerated depreciation method is often chosen.

 What are the Depreciation Expense Methods?

-There are three methods of calculating the depreciation expense for a company:
+There are three basic methods of calculating depreciation for a company:

 - Straight-line depreciation

 #1 Straight-line depreciation